Destination wedding photographer

 I love to grow my own vegetables.
 Organic all the way.

-We have homes and offices in both Bath, UK and Paris, France
+We are based in both Bath, UK and Paris, France

 I love hiking.
 I’m a nature baby.

-I photographed Queen Elizabeth doing a private investiture (knighting) ceremony.
-Crazy doesn't cover it.
+I photographed Queen Elizabeth II doing a private investiture (knighting) ceremony.